 Rsyslog Configuration

-1. Create a matching syslog input in Graylog.
+1. Create a matching Syslog input in Graylog.

 2. Configure rsyslog to send logs under /var/log to Graylog.